 What the embassy cannot do for you

 Although we try to help British nationals in a wide range of situations, we cannot:

-help you enter a country, for example, if you do not have a visa or your passport is not valid, as we cannot interfere in another country’s immigration policy or procedures
+- help you enter a country, for example, if you don’t have a visa or your passport is not valid.

-pay any bills or give you money (in very exceptional circumstances we may lend you some money from public funds, which you will have to pay back)
+- pay any bills or give you money (in very exceptional circumstances we may lend you some money from public funds, which you’ll have to pay back).

 British Embassy Buenos Aires

 General enquiries +54 11 4808-2200